maikeleckelboom/seqlok-lab/packages/core/docs/architecture/06-object-model-rationale.md

 - `primitives` – atomics, seqlock
 - `spec` – DSL and spec types
-- `plan` – planning from spec → plan
+- `plan` – planning from `spec` → `Plan<S>`
-- `backing` – allocate/map shared memory
+- `backing` – allocate shared memory from a plan
 - `handoff` – serialize/verify cross-thread plan + memory
 - `binding` – controller/processor bindings over backings
-- (above that: **orchestration**, in separate helpers/packages)
+- above that: **orchestration**, in separate helpers/packages

-Each layer has a small, explicit API and depends on a limited set of lower layers.
+Each layer has a small, explicit API and depends on a restricted set of lower layers.

-The function signatures **express those dependencies**:
+The golden flow function signatures **encode those dependencies**:

 - `planLayout(spec)` lives in `plan`
 - `allocateShared(plan)` lives in `backing`
 - `buildHandoff(plan, backing)` lives in `handoff`
+- `receiveHandoff(handoff)` lives in `handoff`
-- `bindController(spec, backing)` lives in `binding`
+- `bindController(spec, backing)` and `bindProcessor(received)` live in `binding`

-They encode the architecture in their types.
+They make the architecture visible in the types.

 A large OO `Context` or `Engine` object tends to:

 - Import multiple layers at once
-- Accumulate responsibilities ("plan + allocate + bind + buildHandoff + …")
+- Accumulate responsibilities ("plan + allocate + buildHandoff + bind + …")
-- Blur where an error actually originates (spec vs plan vs backing vs binding)
+- Blur where an error actually originates (spec vs plan vs backing vs handoff vs binding)

-Over time, this leads to:
+Over time, that leads to:

 - Tighter coupling
-- More "reach through" (one method poking at lower layers directly)
+- More "reach-through" (one method poking directly at multiple lower layers)
-- Harder enforcement of the layer rules you already use in ESLint / TS config
+- Weaker enforcement of layer rules

 > **Intent.**
 > Seqlok's kernel is closer to a well-designed C library with strong types than to a classical OO "engine" object.
 The
-> layers are explicit modules; their relationships are visible in the type signatures.
+> golden flow is expressed as a sequence of explicit module calls; their relationships are visible in the type signatures.

 ---